PacoReinaCampo/MPSoC-DV/certification/tex/hardware_design_lifecycle_data/chapters/chapter5.md

-# Hardware Acceptance Test Criteria
+# HARDWARE ACCEPTANCE TEST CRITERIA

 **Description**: Hardware acceptance test criteria define the conditions, procedures, and criteria for accepting the hardware as meeting specified requirements.